dibyenduk/GenericEventFramework/README.md

     * Extract it as C:\kafka_2.12-2.5.0
     * Edit server.properties in C:\kafka_2.12-2.5.0\config folder
     * Edit log.dirs = ../kafka-logs/
-    * Kafka will run on defaul port 9092 and connect to zookeeper at 2181.
+    * Kafka will run on default port 9092 and connect to zookeeper at 2181.
     * Run .\bin\windows\kafka-server-start.bat .\config\server.properties in command window.
     * Kafka will run as follows -